ArtReview: Power 100

 Since 2002 ArtReview has published its annual Power 100 list, a guide to the 100 most powerful figures in contemporary art.
 The list is compiled up an anonymous international committee of art world professionals.
 The magazine claims that the list is judged according to a person's ability to influence the type of art that is being produced today, play a role in shaping the public perspective of art, they have to have been active in the previous 12 months before the list is published and have to have an international rather than exclusively domestic influence.

 In October 2011, the magazine was criticised by the Chinese government for placing Ai Weiwei at number one of that year's Power 100.
 Chinese Foreign Ministry spokesman Liu Weimin responded "China has many artists who have sufficient ability.
 We feel that a selection that is based purely on a political bias and perspective has violated the objectives of the magazine".

 ArtReview Asia

 ArtReview Asia was launched in 2013 as a quarterly magazine.
+Along with a quarterly Chinese edition of ArtReview, introduced in 2022 in collaboration with Yishu Shijie, ArtReview Asia offers an eclectic mix of content.
+This includes criticism, reviews, commentary, and analysis, complemented by commissioned projects from artists, informative guides, and a range of special supplements.
 Artists featured on the cover have included Lee Kit, Carsten Nicolai, Lee Bul, Ming Wong, Eko Nugroho, Cao Fei and Nalini Malani.
 Contributors include literary theorist Sung Ge, artist Heman Chong, novelist Prabda Yoon and novelist Charu Nivedita, who writes a regular column.

 In 2016 and 2017 ArtReview Asia collaborated with the Shanghai art fair West Bund Art & Design to curate 'Xiàn Chǎng', a series of solo artist projects both within the fair around the local area.